 We talked to the masters for you.
-Enter colorists Alexe from Hershesons Berners Street Salon in London, and Joey Perrotti from Nine Zero One Salonin LA, who told us everything you need to know about what you can expect from the platinum color.
+Enter expert colorists Alexe A and Joey Perrotti, who told us everything you need to know about what you can expect from the platinum color.
 The first thing you should know is platinum blonde isn't one standard color but comes in a variety of cool, warm, and neutral shades and tones.
 This seems quite logical, but really, who knew?
 (Now we do!)

 If you're already blonde, going platinum starts at your roots.
-If you have a naturally dark base, your hair needs to be by pre-lightening the other way around, which means getting the ends and the middle of the hair lighter first to then go and bleach the roots.
+If you have a naturally dark base, your hair needs to be pre-lightened the other way around, which means getting the ends and the middle of the hair lighter first before bleaching the roots.

 According to Perrotti, one of the main reasons platinum is so hard to maintain is because the heat source from your scalp helps lift the regrowth.
 However, if the root is too far off of the scalp it will not lift evenly.